Skip to main content

 Austin ranked fourth nationally in 2024 with $5.2 billion in VC funding, behind only San Francisco, New York, and Boston.
 The gap is closing.
 Austin's year-over-year growth rate consistently exceeds the top three markets.
 The city's share of total US venture funding has roughly doubled since 2019.

-Enterprise software leads, driven by Dell's ecosystem and the SailPoint/Bazaarvoice alumni networks.
+Enterprise software leads, driven by Dell's network and the SailPoint/Bazaarvoice alumni networks.
 Cybersecurity is strong (CrowdStrike operations).
 Defense tech benefits from military base proximity.
 Healthtech, proptech, and climate tech are growing allocations.
 Consumer and fintech rounds happen but represent a smaller share of total activity than in New York or San Francisco.

 Consistently 15 to 25 percent lower for comparable stage and metrics.
 Austin seed rounds average $2 to $4 million versus $5 to $7 million in San Francisco.
 Series A is $8 to $15 million versus $20 to $30 million.
 The valuation gap produces better return profiles on invested capital for both founders and investors.

 Vista Equity Partners and Thoma Bravo both maintain significant Austin operations.
 Their alumni networks have seeded dozens of local startups and VC funds.
 Operators who scaled $500M+ software platforms through these firms now advise seed-stage founders, sit on boards, and occasionally become LPs in local VC funds.
-The PE talent pipeline feeds the VC ecosystem without the two categories competing directly.
+The PE talent pipeline feeds the VC market without the two categories competing directly.

 Austin LP capital is shifting from energy wealth to technology allocation.
 Family offices that built fortunes in oil and gas are now deploying into venture.
 UT System manages $50 billion plus.
 Dell and Oracle run corporate VC programs.
 The LP base wants partnerships with funds that have genuine Austin presence and sector expertise.
 Showing up for quarterly meetings matters here.